JoshGlasson/JoshsBlog/content/2020-07-29 useful tools.md

 </div>

 - <a href="https://openemu.org/" target="_blank">OpenEmu</a> - OpenEmu is a free, open source video game emulator for macOS.
 It uses downloadable cores to emulate lots of consoles whilst still being fairly lightweight.
 Connecting controllers is easy, I play using my PS4 controller!
 - <a href="https://onecast.me" target="_blank">OneCast</a> - OneCast is a bit of software that lets you stream your Xbox to different platforms, a feature that is usually restricted to Windows PC.
 They have a free 14 day trial, after which you have to pay for a licence.
-I used it for the 14 days and found it worked really well with minimal lag.
+I used it for the 14 days and found it worked very well with minimal lag.

 I will keep this list updated as I find more interesting and useful tools.